 At Selkirk House activities play an important role and we aim to enhance our residents’ quality of life by providing a varied range of social activities.

 We pride ourselves on the quality of our meals with our catering team preparing meals daily from fresh, seasonal ingredients.

 Set in a town location, in its own beautiful grounds, Selkirk House care home is close to local services and amenities, such as a shopping centre and a community centre.

 In times of uncertainty, Anchor is a care provider you can depend on.
-We are proudly not-for-profit with almost 60 years of experience.
+We are proudly not-for-profit with 60 years of experience.

 We’re here to help and look forward to giving you a warm welcome.

 Both my auntie and mother have been residents at Selkirk House.
 The care provided is of the highest standard.
 The care home is kept in an immaculate condition, the staff go about their daily tasks in an exemplary manner.
 Everyone is treated with care and dignity and nothing is too much trouble.
 The food and activities provided are top-class!
 Overal… l, I can highly recommend Selkirk House in every respect.

 10 Nov 2023